blairious/CozyHasher/README.md

 ## Method Usage
 When the method Hasher.MakeHash(pword, uname, seckey); is used.
 It takes as input two strings(password, username) and a ulong(key).
 It's recommend that the key an element outside of the users' control.

-Using the three inputs, the hasher will create an arcane string of 64 characters, wherein much of the original data that was used to form the hash is discarded, making it impossible to reverse-engineer a full password and username from the resulting string.
+Using the three inputs, the hasher will create an arcane string of 64 characters, wherein much of the original data that was used to form the hash is discarded, making it impossible to reverse-engineer a full password and/or username from the resulting string.